This section describes details of how EMPI functionality is implemented in HAPI FHIR.

 Every Patient in the system has a MATCH link to at most one Person resource.

-Every Patient resource in the system has a MATCH link to a Person resource unless that Patient has the "no-empi" tag or it has POSSIBLE_MATCH links pending review.
+Every Patient resource in the system that has been processed by EMPI has a MATCH link to a Person resource unless that Patient has the "no-empi" tag or it has POSSIBLE_MATCH links pending review.

 The HAPI EMPI rules define a single identifier system that holds the external enterprise id ("EID").
 If a Patient has an external EID, then the Person it links to always has the same EID.
 If a patient has no EID when it arrives, the person created from this patient is given an internal EID.